 Winter TV Roundup, Week 3

-In these weekly posts I look at the new shows this winter, reviewing the first two episodes.
-Don't see a new show below?
+The weather outside remains frightful, but the options on the small screen are delightful, and plentiful.
+In these weekly posts I look at new scripted series this winter, reviewing the pilot and second episode.
+Don't see a new show listed below?
 Check previous weeks.

 Pilot Grade: B